ibm-cloud-docs/discovery/integrate-wks.md

 # Integrating with Watson Knowledge Studio

-You can integrate a custom model from {{site.data.keyword.knowledgestudiofull}} with the {{site.data.keyword.discoveryshort}} service to provide custom entity and relations enrichments.
+You can integrate one or more custom models from {{site.data.keyword.knowledgestudiofull}} with the {{site.data.keyword.discoveryshort}} service to provide custom entity and relations enrichments.
 {: shortdesc}

 This gives you the flexibility to apply the {{site.data.keyword.discoveryshort}} service's document-enhancing capabilities with information specific to areas of particular focus, such as industry or scientific discipline.
 You can use both public data and your own proprietary data in your enrichment model.